 Alpha clip will give us either a full shadow or no shadow depending on if the portion of an object lit is hitting a transparent or opaque part of the object.

-I set up a very simple scene to demonstrate the different modes.
+I set up a quite simple scene to demonstrate the different modes.
 This is the scene in solid view.
 We will look from above while we use different blend modes on the material assigned to all the selected planes.

 This is the material setup I used for the first example.
 In the alpha hash and alpha blend example I adjusted the color ramp to only include gray scale values and no black or white.